HUMBL Launches Digital Collect - GuruFocus.com

 London, England, Nov.
-12, 2022 (GLOBE NEWSWIRE) -- HUMBL ( HMBL) announced today that it has launched a digital collectibles NFT program with the Rugby League Samoa Alliance.
+12, 2022 (GLOBE NEWSWIRE) -- HUMBL (OTCQB: HMBL) announced today that it has launched a digital collectibles NFT program with the Rugby League Samoa Alliance.

 Samoa national team fans from around the world will now be able to collect digital NFTs of their favorite players in their HUMBL digital wallets.